rafael-santiago/zacarias/doc/BUILD.md

 If you want to load the unsigned drivers on ``Linux`` you need to run it in a non-uefi boot based machine.
 On ``Windows`` you can disable the driver enforcement by running ``bcdedit /set testsigning on`` (``UEFI`` must be previously disabled on your ``BIOS``).

+Quite frankly, if you have loaded a rootkit into your system, that requires root or administrator privileges to make it happen, you really deserve a rootkit into your system.
+Sorry for the sincerity.

 [``Back``](#contents)